 At the beginning of this long golden sandy beach I had dinner at Salt.
 A huge beach club with a relax bamboo atmosphere (see below more).
 Mylopotas beach is located close to Chora and easy to access with a lot of accommodations and restaurants, a good alternative if you like to stay close at the beach instead of the town.

 I’m soooo enthusiastic about the Chora Hotel where I stayed on Ios.
 What a gem of a hotel, that doesn’t feel like a hotel!
-The 14 rooms are set up as a small part of the old village but all brand new and comfortable on the new Chora hill.
+The 14 rooms are set up as a small part of the old village but all brand new and comfortable on the new Chora hill; all designed by the owner and the architect Maria Krisilia.
 The place has a nice pool and a jacuzzi with a view over the village Chora.
 Next to perfect styled rooms, the breakfast is delicious too (7 EUR) which is served outside.
 I hope that you will have the opportunity to stay here!

 Tip: Walk up behind the hotel to the Agioi Anargyroi church and you have a perfect view and spot Mylopotas beach and further in the back Santorini.